Emeryville, California: Retail centers

 As part of an urban renewal project, several shopping centers opened in the late 1990s next to the intersection of Interstate highways 80 and 580, capitalizing on Emeryville's access to San Francisco as well as to East Bay customers.
-Among these centers' anchor tenants is IKEA and Home Depot.
-A new retail and residential development named Bay Street Emeryville now sits along Highway 80 and is home to such merchants as Banana Republic, GAP, Coach and the Apple Store, and restaurants such as California Pizza Kitchen and Pasta Pomodoro.
-The complex is anchored by AMC Theatres and is located next to IKEA.
+A new retail and residential development named Bay Street Emeryville now sits along Highway 80 and is home to many stores and restaurants.

-Prior to the company's dissolution, Pets.com was headquartered in Emeryville.

 Top employers

-According to the city's 2018 Comprehensive Annual Financial Report, the top employers in the city are:
+According to the city's 2022 Annual Comprehensive Financial Report, the top employers in the city are:

 Transportation

 The Emeryville Amtrak station was completed in 1994 and serves four intercity rail lines: